-Xbox One games regularly receive substantial price discounts and deep sales, but a clever way to get them even cheaper is to pick them up as part of a bundle.
-So, if you’re looking for Xbox One deals across all three current models, check out our full comparison page.
+Xbox One games regularly receive substantial price discounts and deep sales to help entice prospective players into a purchase, but a clever way to get them even cheaper is to pick them up as part of a bundle.
+So, if you’re looking for Xbox One deals across all three current models, check out our full comparison page where we compare deals from a range of retailers on a regular basis.
+You won’t find a cheaper Xbox One console bundle anywhere else.

 Following on from the Xbox 360’s runaway success, sequels and follow-up entries to several popular series have come to Xbox One.
 Halo, Gears of War and Dead Rising is just a small crop of Xbox One titles that went bigger and better for the next generation.
 This is especially the case for players that own an Xbox One X console, which renders most Xbox One games at a smoother framerate, higher graphical fidelity and at 4K resolution.